StrongMind/ruby_llm/docs/_core_features/image-generation.md

 ## Image Editing & Modification

-Beyond generating images from text prompts, you can also edit and modify existing images using capable models like `gemini-2.0-flash-preview-image-generation`.
+Beyond generating images from text prompts, you can also edit and modify existing images using capable models like `gemini-2.0-flash-preview-image-generation`, `gpt-5`, and even `gpt-4.1-nano`.
 This approach uses the chat interface rather than the `paint` method.

 ### Basic Image Editing